joncampbell123/dosbox-x/README.md

 * Support for CPU types like Pentium Pro and MMX instructions

+* Support for IDE interfaces and improved Windows 3.x/9x emulation

+* Support for long filenames and FAT32 disk images for DOS version 7+

 * Support for printer output, either a real or virtual printer

-* Support for long filenames and FAT32 disk images for DOS version 7+

 * Support for 3dfx Glide and Voodoo chip emulation